9 Tips to Help You Accept Loneliness

 Sometimes, it takes a lot out of us to realize that being alone negatively affects us because we use different escapes to ignore our feelings.

-Every person is different, which is why it’s difficult to identify the activities that you are doing to “kill time” but that are not helping you reach your goals or making you feel like a more full person.
+Every person is different, which is why it’s difficult to identify the activities that you are doing to “kill time” but that is not helping you reach your goals or making you feel like a more full person.

 2. Listen to your body